MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Start-Sleep.md

 ### Example 1: Pause execution for 1.5 seconds

-This example execution of commands pauses for one and one-half seconds.
+In this example, the execution of commands pauses for one and one-half seconds.

 ```powershell
 Start-Sleep -Seconds 1.5